amir0135/ML_SME_FPGA-main/README.md

 # ML_SME_FPGA

-This repository provides added libraries for implementing a Feedforward Neural Network (FNN) using SME (Small Memory Environment) on FPGA.
+This repository provides added libraries for implementing a Feedforward Neural Network (FNN) using SME ([Synchronous Message Exchange]([url](https://github.com/sme-projects/sme))) on FPGA.
 It includes various components required for building, simulating, and optimizing FNN models for FPGA-based implementations.

 ## Overview